REVIEW - Adare Manor, Ireland's rejuvenated masterpiece - bunkered.co.uk

 Adare Manor is a fantastic example of what can be achieved when desire and vision are commensurate to investment.
 JP McManus has taken a resort that was good and made it truly great.

-It is an absolute triumph and proof that there is so much more to golf in Ireland than links courses.
-It is destined to become the benchmark for modern upscale golf course developments.
+It is an absolute triumph, proof that there is so much more to golf in Ireland than links courses and is destined to become the benchmark for modern upscale golf course developments.

 Find out more